 Create your own analysis

 In this post I have shown how to import data from Google Trends using the R package gtrendsR.
-Anyone can click on this link to explore the examples used in this post or create your own analysis (just sign into Displayr first).
+Anyone can click on this link to explore the examples used in this post or create your own analysis.
+Find out how to more in R by checking out "R".